cass-degrees/CASS-Degrees/README.md

 More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing).

 #### Communication
-Our team has decided to use Slack for it's official communication channel.
+Our team has decided to use Slack for its official communication channel.
 This will allow us to easily hand over the project and its documentation to any team which may take over after us.
 This will also allow us to include our clients and get more rapid responses.

-Additionally we will continue to use Facebook Messenger as an informal channel for keeping our team up to date and managing non-project matters.
+Additionally, we will continue to use Facebook Messenger as an informal channel for keeping our team up to date and managing non-project matters.

 More detailed information regarding this can be found in our [Communications Plan](https://docs.google.com/document/d/14_TTOyZzZROlgy_2PFObUQcVHOLv-XMpO1PerCBhcNE?usp=sharing).